The-Monkey-King/wsl2-systemd-alwayson-script/README.md

   *Installed through [Klipper Installation And Update Helper (KIAUH)](https://github.com/th33xitus/kiauh)

 ## Installation Instructions
 This process is intended to be peformed after installing Klipper, Moonraker, and Mainsail.
+However, Mookraker may need to be updated after this process.
+(See "Policykit Update" below)

 Remember, to use Klipper in WSL2, you must enable systemd by adding the **/etc/wsl.conf** file to your Linux distribution with the following system declaration:
 ```sh
 [boot]
 systemd=true